How to identify poisonous plants

 Respiratory problems

-A number of wild plants contain chemicals or poisons that can make the chest feel extremely tight, or even cause swelling in the throat, making it extremely difficult to breath.
+A number of wild plants contain chemicals or poisons that can make the chest feel extremely tight, or even cause swelling in the throat, making it extremely difficult to breathe.

 How to increase your chances if you’ve consumed poison